-Jedox Web is tightly connected with the Jedox OLAP Server, which it uses for storing meta information, such as folder/file hierarchies, or scheduled tasks.
-As a result, administration of rights in Jedox OLAP Server has direct influence on the behavior of Jedox Web.
+Jedox Web is tightly connected with the Jedox In-Memory DB Server, which it uses for storing meta information, such as folder/file hierarchies, or scheduled tasks.
+As a result, administration of rights in Jedox In-Memory DB Server has direct influence on the behavior of Jedox Web.
 This article describes the implications of basic rights that are specific to Jedox Web.
 The basic rights are described in detail the article Administration of User Rights.

-The rights for the “ste_xxxx” objects are mostly treated as “on/off” switches.
-They determine only whether a user can see the given Jedox Web component, e.g. Report Designer, Modeler, etc. Exceptions are the ste_reports object (for the Reports component) and the ste_scheduler object (for the Scheduler component).
+The rights for the ste_xxxx objects are mostly treated as on/off switches.
+They determine only whether a user can see the given Jedox Web component, e.g. Designer, Modeler, etc. Exceptions are the ste_reports object (for the Reports component) and the ste_scheduler object (for the Scheduler component).

 In the following section, a distinction is made between Jedox rights objects and Jedox Web objects.
 Jedox Web objects, for example, are folder groups, root folders, folders, files, tasks, connections, etc. In terms of rights objects, a folder group corresponds to a database, a root folder to a dimension, a folder to a consolidated element and a file to a base element.

 Required access rights for controlling Jedox Web objects